oysteinqvigstad/renewable-energy-api/README.md

 ```
 ## 3. Endpoint: Notification

-The Notification Endpoint allows users to register webhooks that will be triggered based on specified events.
-Webhooks can be registered for specific countries or for any country.
-The minimum frequency can be specified for webhook triggers.
+The Notification Endpoint allows users to register webhooks that will be triggered when the country specified is requested every n (specified in `calls=n`) number of times.
+The minimum frequency that can be specified is 1.
 Users can register multiple webhooks, and webhook registrations are persistent, surviving service restarts through the use of a Firebase DB as backend.

 ### Registration of Webhook